The trends in mobile app statics

 Monthly Number of Apps Used and Installed Smartphone Users

-Google Play is widening its wings with Android with a fact that the operating system is available to all the smartphones running on the similar OS.
+Google Play is widening its wings with Android with a fact that the operating system is available to all the smartphones running on a similar OS.

 Apple needs to compromise on its selected range of iPhone and iPad devices.